anirbanbasu/ollama-downloader/README.md

 ### `hf-model-download`

-The `hfmodel-download` downloads the specified model from Huggingface.
+The `hfmodel-download` downloads the specified model from Hugging Face.

 During the process of downloading, the following are performed.

-1. Validation of the manifest for the specified model for the specified repository and organisation. _Note that not all Huggingface models have the necessary files that can be downloaded into Ollama automatically._
+1. Validation of the manifest for the specified model for the specified repository and organisation. _Note that not all Hugging Face models have the necessary files that can be downloaded into Ollama automatically._
 2. Validation of the SHA256 hash of each downloaded BLOB.
 3. Post-download verification with the Ollama server specified by `ollama_server.url` in the configuration that the downloaded model is available.